-- 5 A total of 4727 samples were collected within the frame of 24 projects developed between 1996 and 2015 along the southern Atlantic coast of the Iberian Peninsula.
-The projects had different purposes, including fishing exploration, benthic characterisation, continental shelf evolution during the Holocene, coastal dynamics investigation or monitoring of nourished beaches.
+A total of 4727 samples were collected within the framework of 24 projects developed between 1996 and 2015 along the southern Atlantic coast of the Iberian Peninsula.
+The projects had different purposes, including fishing exploration, benthic characterization, continental shelf evolution during the Holocene, coastal dynamics investigation, or monitoring of nourished beaches.
 The variety of the projects explains the variety of environments that have been sampled and compiled within this database and also the non-uniformity of the sample distribution across the overall area of interest.
-Data collection was - 10 performed by hand (at beaches and inlets) and using grab samplers (at the shelf).
-Table 1 summarizes the name of the projects, the sampled environments, the dates and the total number of samples collected within each research project.
+Data collection was performed by hand (at beaches and inlets) and using grab samplers (at the shelf).
+Table 1 summarizes the name of the projects, the sampled environments, the dates, and the total number of samples collected within each research project.
+The entire database is openly accessible at https://doi.org/10.1594/PANGAEA.883104.